zakyikow/zakyikow/README.md

 # 💠 David

 **`3rd year BSc Student at HEC Lausanne`**
-- 🧑🏻‍💻 I'm Interested in Datascience and IT Project Management.
+- 🧑🏻‍💻 I'm Interested in Data science and IT Project Management.

 #